 - Diverted prescription: In some cases, a person may share (divert) Klonopin with a friend or family member.
 This may be done with good intentions — for example, perhaps the friend or family member has untreated anxiety.
 However, giving prescription drugs to someone is illegal and unsafe, as your dose is chosen for your specific needs and not someone else’s.
 Further, Klonopin sometimes trades hands at parties, raves and even at school.
 As of 2020, 7% of high school seniors had abused a tranquilizer drug like Klonopin.

 Physical Symptoms of Klonopin Abuse

-Someone who takes Klonopin is likely to experience side effects.
-These Klonopin symptoms can increase when the drug is mixed with alcohol or other drugs like opioids.
-It is never recommended to take Klonopin with alcohol, and should only be combined with opioids under the close supervision of a doctor.
-Many of the following Klonopin side effects can make it very dangerous to drive or operate machinery while using Klonopin:
+Someone who abuses Klonopin is likely to experience side effects.
+These symptoms can increase when the drug is mixed with alcohol or other drugs.
+It is never recommended to take Klonopin with alcohol, and it should only be combined with opioids under the close supervision of a doctor.
+Some Klonopin side effects can be physical in nature and may be intensified with high doses of the drug.
+These include:

 - Slowed reaction time

 - Impaired judgment

 Behavioral Signs of Klonopin Abuse